 RAPIVAB was approved by the FDA on December 19, 2014 for the treatment of acute uncomplicated influenza in adult patients who have been symptomatic for no more than two days.
-We supplied RAPIVAB to our specialty distributors and made it available to patients on December 26, 2014.
-We have elected the "Sell-Through" revenue recognition and recognized approximately \$33,000 of RAPIVAB product sales in 2014.
-With the approval and commercial availability of RAPIVAB, we are now moving our focus to obtaining a stock-piling procurement contract with the U.S. Government to realize the strategic value of this program.
-The \$234.8 million development contract from BARDA/HHS in which peramivir was being developed expired on June 30, 2014 upon completion of all our responsibilities under the contract.
+We have elected the "Sell-Through" revenue recognition methodology and recognized approximately \$0.6 million of RAPIVAB product sales in 2015.
+With the approval, commercial availability and out-licensing collaboration of RAPIVAB, we have moved our focus to: (1) obtaining a stockpiling procurement contract with the U.S. Government to realize the strategic value of this program; (2) fulfilling our post-approval development requirements, including conducting a pediatric trial; and (3) submitting a MAA and a NDS in the European Union and Canada, respectively, to allow SUL (defined below) the ability to commercialize the drug in those regions.